ToshiMowery/ToshiFinal/ReadMe.md

 Since it's hard to extrat this data only looking at the bars, I've provided lines across the charts that compare the global average and the relative average of the data sets to each other as well as the individual cards.

 Data and process book link: https://drive.google.com/drive/folders/1iNSvAnxXzZWcLBDjglfeU_bfebTkrqB1?usp=drive_link

+The video is on drive.
+Here is the youtube link. https://youtu.be/vlMm38patbE